 While deer feeders are a fantastic technique to attract deer to one spot, you must also know when deer come out to eat in order to get that perfect shot.

-The weather, temperatures, and moon phases all have an impact on deer feeding times.
+The weather, temperature, barometric pressure, and moon phases all have an impact on deer feeding times.
 Let’s take a closer look at major feeding times for deer today.

 Major deer feeding times are during the twilight hours of sunset and sunrise.
-During the day, most deer sleep, making it difficult to hunt or snap a shot.
+During the day, most deerbed down, making it difficult to hunt or get a shot when they are not on their feet.

 They usually feed in the early morning hours before going to bed, then again in the evening and throughout the night.
-However, deer can also be seen during rut season and near full moons.
-If you’re in a heavy hunting area, there is a high chance the deer will wait until it's dark to feed.
+If you’re in a heavy hunting area and deer are highly pressured, there is a high chance the deer will wait until it's dark to feed.

 If you want to make the most of your deer hunting time, use a deer feeding chart to track deer behavior.
 But how accurate are deer feeding charts?
 They will provide accurate data and show you the best days and times to hunt deer.